How to Monitor Cloud Services

 After you enable verbose monitoring, the aggregated monitoring data is stored in tables in your storage account.
 To enable verbose monitoring for a role, you must configure a diagnostics connection string that links to the storage account.
 You can use different storage accounts for different roles.

-Note that enabling verbose monitoring will increase your storage costs related to data storage, data transfer, and storage transactions.
+Enabling verbose monitoring increases your storage costs related to data storage, data transfer, and storage transactions.
 Minimal monitoring does not require a storage account.
 The data for the metrics that are exposed at the minimal monitoring level are not stored in your storage account, even if you set the monitoring level to verbose.

 How to: Configure monitoring for cloud services